We know that, when they visit a shop, customers spend more than when they visit a website.

 Why and how?

 E-commerce is wonderfully positioned to provide personalisation and convenience, but it can’t rival the see, hear, touch experience we get from a physical store.
-However, as we start to emerge from lockdown, bricks-and-mortar stores will find it harder to exploit these physical advantages.
+However, as we’re emerging from lockdown, bricks-and-mortar stores will find it harder to exploit these physical advantages.

 The Covid-19 pandemic has caused online shopping to surge, thanks to national lockdown and rules about social distancing.
-It’s more important than ever for retailers to differentiate themselves from competitors by delivering captivating, emotive online experiences.
+But it has also ripped up the retail rule book, making it more important than ever for retailers to differentiate themselves from competitors by delivering captivating, emotive online experiences.

 AR can be delivered today through the current generation of smartphones, straight from an internet browser.
 Retailers can use it to present products to customers to rotate, resize and frame against an actual live environment - like your living room.